Blueratzxk/Accordion_cpp/README.md

 # Building from source
-After installing all the dependent libraries, it is needed to modify the `CMakeLists.txt` to allow CMAKE to find all the header files and dynamic link libraries.
+After installing all the dependent libraries, it is needed to modify the `CMakeLists.txt` to allow CMake to find all the header files and dynamic link libraries.
 ```
 include_directories(
-        "/home/zxk/open-codes/json/include/"
+        "/home/zxk/dependency/json/include/"
         "/usr/local/include/"
-        "/usr/local/include/restclient-cpp"
-        "/home/zxk/.local/include"
-        "/home/zxk/open-codes/oneapi-tbb-2021.9.0/include"
+        "/home/zxk/dependency/oneapi-tbb-2021.9.0/include"
 )

 target_link_libraries(